whetstoneresearch/doppler-v4-miniapp/README.md

 # Doppler V4 Miniapp

 This is a demo app for the Doppler protocol.
-It showcases deploying and interacting with Doppler auctions (static/V3 and dynamic/V4), quoting trades, among other unique features.
+It showcases deploying and interacting with Doppler auctions (static/V3 and dynamic/V4), quoting trades, among other unique features, including Doppler404 (aka DN404, or hybrid NFT+ERC20 tokens) launches.
 Notably, it uses the latest [doppler-sdk-alpha](https://github.com/whetstoneresearch/doppler-sdk-alpha) which provides a unified interface and singular package to install to manage Doppler integrations, regardless of which type of auction integrators wish to use.

 - Doppler protocol on GitHub: https://github.com/whetstoneresearch/doppler